ANHIG/IPDKIR/README.md

 ### XML

 A beta-version of an XML formatted export of the IPD-KIR sequences, both XML and XSD files are provided.

+As of release 2.13.0 the following changes have been made to the kir.xml:

+* <ethnicity> and <sample_ethnicity> tags will be changed to <ancestry> and <sample_ancestry> tags respectively.
+* The <releaseversions> tag has the additional "releasecomments" attribute which includes information changes to the allele in this release.

 ### Other Files